alexrainman/CarouselView/README.md

 **Custom Controls (Required)**

-HeightRequest fix is now implemented at core level :) but you have to use the provided custom controls that do the trick
+HeightRequest fix is now implemented at core level, but you have to use the provided custom controls that do the trick:

 ```xml
 <controls:CVActivityIndicator x:Name="activityIndicator" IsRunning="true"/>